openethereum/openethereum.github.io/Home.md

 ### JSON-RPC API

-You can do most of the examples on [Ethereum's JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC):
+Assuming you start with JSONRPC API enabled (`parity -j`), then you can do most of the examples on [Ethereum's JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC):

 ````
 curl -X POST --data '{"jsonrpc":"2.0","method":"eth_getBalance","params":["0xYOUR_ADDRESS_HERE", "latest"],"id":1}'
 ````

-(make sure you begin with parity -j)
+Have fun!